benhodgson87/animate.scss/README.md

 // Change an animation name
 $name-bounce-in: 'tigger-enter';

+// The output CSS for .bounce-in will become:
-// Will change .bounce-in to produce .anim--tigger-enter {
+.anim--tigger-enter {
   animation-name: "tigger-enter";
 }